vanguardvirtual/repo-ranger/.github/ISSUE_TEMPLATE/new-enhancement-request.md

 ---
 name: New Enhancement request
 about: Suggest an idea for this project
-title: "[ENHANCEMENT]"
+title: '[ENHANCEMENT]'
 labels: enhancement
 assignees: AkisKourouklis
 ---

 **Is your feature request related to a problem?
 Please describe. (optional)** A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...].

 If not leave blank.